 The use of Dulcolax for weight loss can lead to serious health problems.
-Dulcolax can lead to dehydration and electrolyte imbalances, which decrease the functioning ability of your muscles, nerves and vital organs, according to Go Ask Alice, which is provided by Columbia University’s health services department.
+Dulcolax can lead to dehydration and electrolyte imbalances, which decrease the functioning ability of your muscles, nerves and vital organs, according to Go Ask Alice, which is provided by Columbia University's health services department.
 Long-term use or excessive use of laxatives may cause your body to lose its ability to produce a bowel movement without the aid of a laxative, advises Dr. Michael Hall, a family physician for DuBois Regional Health Center in DuBois, Pennsylvania.
-He explains that you can also become psychologically addicted to the use of laxatives for weight loss.
+He explains that you can also become psychologically dependent on laxatives for weight loss.
 This psychological dependence can result in eating disorders, such as bulimia and anorexia.

 Never use Dulcolax or any other stool softener for more than a week without the advice and supervision of a doctor, Hall advises.
-The official Dulcolax website recommends using the smallest amount of Dulcolax possible to produce a bowel movement when suffering from constipation; the smallest amount equals 17 grams of Dulcolax Balance, one liquid gel of Dulcolax Stool Softener, one Dulcolax tablet or one Dulcolax suppository.
+The official Dulcolax website recommends using the smallest amount of Dulcolax possible to produce a bowel movement when constipated; the smallest amount equals 17 grams of Dulcolax Balance, one liquid gel of Dulcolax Stool Softener, one Dulcolax tablet or one Dulcolax suppository.

 For Your Health